Skip advert

 Advertisement - Article continues below

-As soon as you climb in, your eyes are drawn to the enormous touchscreen that dominates the dashboard.
-It’s a pretty substantial 10-inch unit in lower-spec models, while others like the Wildtrak we drove feature an even larger 12-inch display.
-Both versions run Ford’s latest SYNC 4 infotainment that is pretty slick and load times are quick, but the blue font on white backgrounds can be a little distracting.
+As soon as you climb in, your eyes are drawn to the enormous central touchscreen that dominates the dashboard.
+In lower-spec models, it’s a pretty substantial 10-inch unit, while others (like the Wildtrak we drove) feature a huge 12-inch portrait-style display.
+Both versions run Ford’s latest SYNC 4 infotainment, which is pretty slick and has quick load times, but the blue font on white backgrounds can be a little distracting.

-Apple CarPlay and Android Auto are both standard-fit.
-They only take up about half the screen, which might disappoint some, however it means you have climate controls and handy shortcuts to settings menu there all the time.
-It’s also good to see Ford hasn’t given up on good old fashioned physical buttons, with an array of them below the central touchscreen for the climate control and volume.
+Both Apple CarPlay and Android Auto are standard-fit.
+The smartphone projection only takes up about half the screen, which might disappoint some, but it means you have climate controls and handy shortcuts to the settings menu there all the time.
+It’s also good to see Ford hasn’t given up on good old-fashioned physical buttons, unlike its VW Amarok sibling, because there’s an array of them below the central touchscreen for the climate control and audio systems.

-There’s no shortage of information available on the crisp digital instrument panel, from fuel economy to 4x4 status.
-The display also changes depending on which drive mode you select, however we weren’t able to display a full map view even when using Ford’s own sat-nav, just turn by turn instructions.
+The crisp digital instrument panel provides ample information, from fuel economy to 4x4 status.
+The display also changes depending on the drive mode you select.
+However, we weren’t able to display a full map view even when using Ford’s own sat-nav; we could only provide turn-by-turn instructions.
+The digital driver instrument cluster in the Amarok can manage this and is generally more configurable.

-There are a range of driving modes, which you switch through using the rotary dial on the centre console.
-On top of this are four buttons that allow you to select between two and four-wheel drive modes.
+There is a range of driving modes, which you switch through using the rotary dial on the centre console.
+On top of this are four buttons, which also allow you to select between two, and four-wheel drive modes.

-The redesigned cab of the Ranger has boosted space inside, with the addition of an electric parking brake also helping to make more space on the centre console.
-There’s plenty of storage space, including two cupholders in the centre console, plus two more that pop out from either end of the dashboard, twin gloves boxes and a shelf in between, and another bin under the central armrest.
+The Ranger's redesigned cab has more space inside, and the addition of an electric parking brake also helps to free up space on the centre console.
+There’s plenty of storage space, including two cupholders in the centre console, plus two more that pop out from either end of the dashboard, twin glove boxes and a shelf in between, and another bin under the central armrest.
 There’s also a tray for your smartphone in the dash, which includes a wireless charging pad in pricier models.

-The front seats are wide and comfortable, and offer lots of adjustability, although the headrests were as hard as rocks on the test car we had, even after it had covered over 2,000 miles.
-The Ranger’s interior door handles take a bit of getting used to as well.
-They’re inside the grab handles on the doors, so passengers need to be careful if they’re holding the door in case they squeeze the release by accident.
+The front seats are wide and comfortable and offer lots of adjustability, although the headrests are as hard as rocks.
+The Ranger’s interior door handles take a bit of getting used to because they’re inside the grab handles on the doors, and aren’t that easy to spot.

 Key touchpoints feel very high quality, including the steering wheel, tops of the doors and centre console.
 However, poke around a bit and it doesn’t take long to find some hard, scratchy plastics.
-We have no doubt they’ll be durable, and do suit lower-spec destined to be workhorses, but they’re a bit of let down in the cabin of plusher models which some will be considering as a family SUV alternative.
+We have no doubt they’ll be durable and suit lower-spec versions destined to be workhorses, but they’re a bit of let down in the cabin of plusher models, which some will be considering as a family SUV alternative.

 Pick-up dimensions